 To pay IUP tuition, fees, medical evacuation/repatriation fee, immigration fee, orientation fee, and, if applicable, room and meals, please be prepared to make appropriate banking arrangements upon your arrival.
 All students should be prepared to pay their IUP bill at the end of the orientation program.
 A local on-campus bank representative (PNC) will attend orientation and assist all students interested in opening a PNC bank account.
 Other banks have student accounts as well and are within walking distance of IUP.

-Please Note: Tuition and fees are subject to change at any time.
+Please Note: See Undergraduate Program Costs and Graduate Program Costs to understand total costs for two semesters for international students.
+Exchange students have different tuition discounts based on exchange partner agreements.
+Tuition and fees are subject to change at any time.
 Prices are usually increased in July for the next academic year.
 All prices listed on immigration documents and brochures are estimates and are subject to change.

 Sponsor (Third Party) Billing